DeeKayHT/IlluminEngine/README.md

 I figure giving it a name would push me to work on this project more than if it had some generic name like "TestProject."

-Currently IlluminEngine builds only as a 32-bit application on Windows using Visual Studio 2015.
+Currently IlluminEngine builds only as a 64-bit application on Windows using Visual Studio 2017.
+A project for Visual Studio 2015 exists, but is not maintained.

 ---
 ### Tutorials